XiwayB/react-test-n1/README.md

 # React Test N1

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This is a test sent by Leeroy.

-Timeline: 3 days to complete the test
+Timeline: 3 days to complete the test.

 ## Requirements

 - Replicate design sent in the design folder (original text: "Réalisez l'intégration disponible en pièce jointe dans le dossier design.")
 - Build a functional website using JS or a framework such as Vue or React (original text: "Rendre fonctionnel le système en utilisant JS ou un framework de type Vue ou React.")

-## Style Guide Provided in the test zip file
+## Style Guide Provided

 ### Layout